ssokolow/rar-test-files/README.md

   call that's being used to request the system time or random numbers and replace it with canned responses from one known-good run.
 - Use some VMs to further test my efforts to make builds reproducible.
+- Decide whether to move all the stuff currently done in DOSBox except the DOS self-extractor to WinRAR 3.93 in Wine as an easy way to enable parallel make or whether to keep at least some of them because it allows there to be a test example for `.rar` files that report `os: MS-DOS` in `file`.

 ## License